-French Heritage Society, in partnership with the American Architectural Foundation, participates in awarding the Richard Morris Hunt Prize each year, alternately to a French or to an American preservation architect.
+French Heritage Society, under a co-sponsorship agreement with the American Architectural Foundation, participates in awarding the Richard Morris Hunt Prize each year, alternately to a French or to an American preservation architect.

 It offers them the opportunity to travel to the other side of the Atlantic for six months where they experience their counterparts’ theories, methodologies, rules and practices.